Edward Bulwer-Lytton: Life

 Bulwer was born on 25 May 1803 to General William Earle Bulwer of Heydon Hall and Wood Dalling, Norfolk, and Elizabeth Barbara Lytton, daughter of Richard Warburton Lytton of Knebworth House, Hertfordshire.
 He had two older brothers, William Earle Lytton Bulwer (1799–1877) and Henry (1801–1872; later Baron Dalling and Bulwer).

 His father died and his mother moved to London when he was four years old.
 When he was 15, a tutor named Wallington, who tutored him at Ealing, encouraged him to publish an immature work: Ishmael and Other Poems.
 Around this time, Bulwer fell in love, but the woman's father induced her to marry another man.
 She died about the time that Bulwer went to Cambridge and he stated that her loss affected all his subsequent life.

 In 1822 Bulwer-Lytton entered Trinity College, Cambridge, where he met John Auldjo, but soon moved to Trinity Hall.
 In 1825 he won the Chancellor's Gold Medal for English verse.
 In the following year he took his BA degree and printed for private circulation a small volume of poems, Weeds and Wild Flowers.
 He purchased an army commission in 1826, but sold it in 1829 without serving.

 Edward Bulwer-Lytton.
 His Harold: The Last of the Saxon Kings (1848) was the source for Verdi's opera Aroldo.

 In August 1827, he married Rosina Doyle Wheeler (1802–1882), a noted Irish beauty, but against the wishes of his mother, who withdrew his allowance, forcing him to work for a living.
 They had two children, Emily Elizabeth Bulwer-Lytton (1828–1848), and (Edward) Robert Lytton Bulwer-Lytton, 1st Earl of Lytton (1831–1891) who became Governor-General and Viceroy of British India (1876–1880).
-His writing and political work strained their marriage and his infidelity embittered Rosina.
+His writing and political work strained their marriage and his infidelity embittered Rosina.According to Sir Edmund Gosse, the poet Arthur O'Shaughnessy was one of Bulwer Lytton's many children born out of wedlock.

 In 1833, they separated acrimoniously and in 1836 the separation became legal.
 Three years later, Rosina published Cheveley, or the Man of Honour (1839), satirising her husband's hypocrisy.

 In June 1858, when her husband was standing as parliamentary candidate for Hertfordshire, she denounced him at the hustings.
 He retaliated by threatening her publishers, withholding her allowance and denying her access to their children.
 Finally he had her committed to a mental asylum, but she was released a few weeks later after a public outcry.
 This she chronicled in a memoir, A Blighted Life (1880).
 She continued attacking her husband's character for several years.